What your Council Tax pays for

 The Secretary of State made an offer to adult social care authorities. (“Adult social care authorities” are local authorities which have functions under Part 1 of the Care Act 2014, namely county councils in England, district councils for an area in England for which there is no county council, London borough councils, the Common Council of the City of London and the Council of the Isles of Scilly.)

-This year 2024/25, the Secretary of State has allowed adult social care authorities to charge a precept of up to 2%.
+This financial year 2025/26, the Secretary of State has allowed adult social care authorities to charge a precept of up to 2% in addition to the normal council tax increase of 2.99%.

 Greater London Authority (GLA)